 This short stretch is particularly pretty in autumn as illustrated by our photos.

-6. Cross La Perouse Street, walk left a very short distance on the footpath, then turn right to leave the paved path to follow a dirt track dropping downhill.
+6. Cross La Perouse Street, walk left a few metres on the footpath, then turn right to leave the paved path to follow a dirt track dropping downhill.
 The dirt track follows on the left of the creek (which shortly disappears underground).
 Continue following the dirt track past attractive houses on the left and a playing field on your right.

-This playing field, and the adjoining sports field up ahead (Flinders Park), were recently reclassified as 'on leash' by the ACT Government, but locals have been using them as off leash areas for 40 plus years.
-Unless being used for sports, we can't see any reason why you shouldn't continue to use them as off leash spaces.
+This sports field, and the adjoining sports field up ahead (Flinders Park), were recently reclassified as 'on leash' by the ACT Government, but locals have been using them as off leash areas for 40 plus years.
+Unless being used for sports, the Grammar school, which has the lease, continues to allow their use as off leash areas.

 7. Continue towards a small car park and a concrete amenities block.
-On the other side is the second part of Flinders Park.
+Cross the carpark to reach the second part of Flinders Park.

-This part of Flinders Park provides another safe area for dogs to play as it is fenced on both road frontages.
-You can extend the walk by walking around the perimeter of the playing field.
+This second part of Flinders Park provides another lovely area for dogs to play as it is fenced on both road frontages, although you should note there are several gaps in the fence for pedestrian access.
+You can extend the walk by walking around the perimeter of the sports field.

 There are bins next to the amenities block.